-West Virginia Code §11-10-5(c) requires a tax expenditure report to be submitted to the Legislature by January 15 of each year.
+West Virginia Code §11-10-5s(c) requires a tax expenditure report to be submitted to the Legislature by January 15 of each year.
 In three-year cycles, these reports are intended to analyze tax expenditures for most major State taxes.
 The law defines the term "tax expenditure" as a provision in the tax laws designed to encourage certain kinds of activities or to aid taxpayers in special circumstances.
 Such provisions generally include exclusions, exemptions, deductions, adjustments, credits and deferrals from tax.

-The State Tax Commissioner has promulgated rules setting forth a timetable for such reports.
 This report covers special business taxes, excise taxes, property taxes, and the Business Registration Tax.
 Special business taxes include the Business and Occupation Tax, Severance Tax, Telecommunications Tax and Health Care Provider Taxes.
 Excise taxes include the Motor Fuel Excise Tax, Motor Carrier Road Tax, International Fuel Tax, Tobacco Products Excise Tax, Soft Drinks Tax, Beer Barrel Tax and Wine Liter Tax.
 Property taxes include both the Property Tax and the Property Transfer Tax.
 Other reports cover taxes administered by the State Tax Department that are not analyzed within this report.

-The special business taxes, business license taxes, excise taxes and property taxes combined to account for roughly \$2.69 billion in State and local revenue in Fiscal Year 2008.
+The special business taxes, business license taxes, excise taxes and property taxes combined to account for roughly \$2.91 billion in State and local revenue in Fiscal Year 2011.
 These revenues were distributed as follows: